He Whakaputanga: Impact

 I have received a letter from Mr. Busby, enclosing a copy of a Declaration made by the chiefs of the Northern parts of New Zealand, setting forth the Independence of their country, and declaring the Union of their respective tribes into one State, under the designation of The United Tribes of New Zealand.

 I perceive that the chiefs at the same time came to the resolution to send a copy of their Declaration to His Majesty, to thank him for his acknowledgment of their Flag, and to entreat that, in return for the friendship and protection which they have shown, and are prepared to show, to such British subjects as have settled in their country or resorted to its shores for the purposes of trade, His Majesty will continue to be the parent of their infant State, and its Protector from all attempts on its independence.

 With reference to the desire which the chiefs have expressed on this occasion to maintain a good understanding with His Majesty's subjects, it will be proper that they should be assured, in His Majesty's name, that He will not fail to avail himself of every opportunity of showing his goodwill, and of affording to those chiefs such support and protection as may be consistent with a due regard to the just rights of others, and to the interests of His Majesty's subjects.

 — Lord Glenelg, in a letter to Major-General Sir Richard Bourke, Governor of New South Wales, 25 May 1836.

-The declaration was not well received by the Colonial Office, and it was decided that a new policy for New Zealand was needed as a corrective.
+He Whakaputanga was not well received by the Colonial Office, and it was decided that a new policy for New Zealand was needed as a corrective.

 It is notable that the Treaty of Waitangi was made between the British Crown and "the chiefs of the United Tribes of New Zealand" in recognition of their independent sovereignty.

 Legal effects

-Some historians agree the declaration had limited significance and was primarily an attempt by James Busby to portray a settled form of government, one that did not then exist.
+Some historians argue that He Whakaputanga had limited significance and was primarily an attempt by James Busby to portray a settled form of government, one that did not then exist.
 Michael King said the declaration "had no reality, since there was...no national indigenous power structure", and Claudia Orange noted that "there was no indigenous power structure...upon which to base a national congress".
-Matthew Wright argues that the declaration and the 1840 Treaty of Waitangi "were expedients cooked up by local officials - particularly signatories James Busby and William Hobson - to meet immediate British imperial needs."

 Māori unity movements have looked to the document as the basis for Māori claims to self-determination that reaffirmed tikanga Māori and Māori concepts of power and decision-making.